Image credit: NASA Ames/SETI Institute/JPL-Caltech

 Dr. Jonathan Crass and PhD student Andrew Bechter install the enclosure of the iLocater demonstration system in the lab at Notre Dame.

 What is iLocater?

 iLocater is an ultra-precise planet-finding spectrometer that operates at infrared wavelengths.
-It will be the world's first diffraction-limited Doppler radial velocity instrument.
-Currently being designed and built in the Department of Physics at the University of Notre Dame, we aim to install iLocater at the Large Binocular Telescope (LBT) at the same time that NASA's TESS space mission begins science operations in 2018.
+It will be one of the world's first diffraction-limited Doppler radial velocity instrument.
+Currently being designed and built in the Department of Physics at the University of Notre Dame, iLocater will be installed at the Large Binocular Telescope (LBT), AZ and will support observations and discoveries from NASA's TESS space mission.

-iLocater was recently approved for construction by the LBT science steering committee, board, and observatory director.
+iLocater has been approved for construction by the LBT science steering committee, board, and observatory director.